alinapradhan/alinapradhan/README.md

 visualization project of VizQuest 3.0 by IIM Nagpur
 - Presented Research paper in National Conference
   topic: ANNs in prediction and detection of cyberattacks in smartgrids.
-   Certifications:
-- Machine learning from coursera
-- Introduction to Data Engineering from coursera
-- Machine Learning from NPTEL
-- AI in Marketing from NPTEL
-- Geo-data sharing and cyber security from ISRO

 ## 🌱 Q&A